duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 The algorithms may not represent all the factors that are related to a situation.
 There is also always chances that unexpected consequences will happen.
 There is no guarantee that a choice that had beneficial results in the past will still have the same result in the current scenario.

 Also, the way that AI systems learn and their actions may become more unpredictable as they are given more complicated tasks that require more decision making skills (Yampolskiy).

+##### Example: Husky Vs Wolf In Image Identification

+Example for algorithmic bias: Husky classified as wolf problem, finding snow in backgrounds to pictures (bias in data set were most of animals in snow)
+Source: Ribeiro, Singh, Guestrin, Why Should I Trust You?
+Published in 2016

 ##### Example: Teachers can teach about an example of Algorithmic inaccuracy: The Boeing 737 MAX.